 Critics agree that the cartel characterization is a political fiction reinforced by the media, created to inspire fear among the public of these tough structures with awesome economic power and no scruples.
 They also highlight that this narrative conveniently endorses the need for law enforcement agencies endowed with overwhelming powers and material capabilities to subdue this formidable threat.
-Other scholars have reached similar conclusions based on different empirical investigations related to drug traffickers operating in Latin American countries (Zaitch, 2002; Labrousse, 2003; Astorga, 2007; Pérez-Salazar, 2007; Dudley, 2008; Ávila & Pérez- Salazar, 2011; Durán-Martínez, 2017; Zavala, 2018).
+Other scholars have reached similar conclusions based on different empirical investigations related to drug traffickers operating in Latin American countries (Zaitch, 2002; Labrousse, 2003; Astorga, 2007; Pérez-Salazar, 2007; Dudley, 2008; Ávila & Pérez-Salazar, 2011; Durán-Martínez, 2017; Zavala, 2018).

-Yet, even though drug trafficking has been traced to internationally dominant states (Brisman, 2006), in the U.S., México, Colombia and the rest of the Western Hemisphere, governments and law enforcement agencies persist referring the cartels as the criminal structures that successfully continue to expand this illicit activity around the globe.
-Therefore, it seems timely to review both the institutional and academic discourses that inform national and international anti-drug policies.
+Yet even though control of international drug trafficking has been traced to high-ranking decision-making levels of government agencies of geopolitically dominant states (Brisman, 2006), in the U.S., México, Colombia and the rest of the Western Hemisphere, governments and law enforcement agencies persist in using the term drug cartels to refer the criminal structures that successfully continue to expand this illicit activity around the globe.
+Despite the general dissatisfaction with the term, it continues to be pervasive in policy statements as if there were a widely agreed upon nuanced understanding of the limitations of its scope and meaning.
+Still, words are a source of power, and their use can lead to significantly different outcomes when justifying policy strategies or assessing the legitimacy of a political system.
+Therefore, it seems timely to review both the institutional and academic discourses that inform national and international anti-drug and transnational crime policies.